hotelcaliforniabm/duxel/README.md

 Please feel free to reach out if you have questions...and send photos of your düxel projects!

+## Todo's
+* Create metric versions of the designs so that people outside of the US can use it
+* Improve the subfloors
+* Ratchets need to be keep fastened every day, I wonder if there is a better fastener
+* Explore using cheaper materials

 ## Thanks
 * Gregg Fleishman for letting us use his patent
-* The Lost Hotel for pioneering this system
+* The Lost Hotel for pioneering this idea
 * All the amazing souls at [Hotel California](https://www.facebook.com/HotelCaliforniaBM) for making this happen
 * Douglas Waters for helping me picking the right type of lumber (and where to get it without breaking the bank)
 * Stephanie for teaching me how to use a CNC machine and giving me a lesson on wood types
 * Rob Ehret who was right about using marine grade plywood from the beginning and letting us use his shop
 * Slawek Krause for reaffirming that this would probably work :)
+* Jenny for adding the umlaut :)

 ## License
 Copyright (c) 2016-2017 Matthias Wagner